As an Advertiser, you want to avoid wasting money displaying your ads in ad zones that do not get conversions. There are several ways to do this:

-The algorithm will now block the ad zone if there are zero conversions out of 1,000 Clicks.
-The number of extra rules is unlimited, so you can keep adding more rules to the algorithm to further fine-tune the automation.
+The number of extra rules is unlimited, so you can keep adding more rules to the algorithm to further fine-tune the automation, by clicking Add.

-Once all the desired rules are added you should click Update.
-Once you click Update your new algorithm will begin working.
+Once all the desired rules are added, you should click Update.
+Once you click Update your new Blocking Rule will begin working.

 You can filter the results by date, or choose whether to see Optimized Bids or Blocked Zones.
-You can also search by Campaign Name, Id or Site/Zone Name or ID.
+You can also search by Campaign Name, Campaign ID, Site/Zone Name, Site/Zone Name ID, Browsers, Countries, Languages, Mobile Carriers, Operating Systems, Devices or any relevant ID.

-If you hover over the question mark of a blocked zone in orange, you will see the reason why the zone is blocked, based on the campaign targeting.
+If you hover over the information icon of a blocked dimension in orange, you will see the reason why the dimension is blocked, based on the campaign targeting.
 For the bidding under the Action header, you will see the Optimized Bid in blue.
 Under the New/Old Bid header, you will see the new bid obtained by the Bidder and the original bid set.

 Campaigns using this bidding algorithm